zama-ai/httpz-solidity/docs/getting_started/quick_start/interact.md

 ## 5. Check your balance

+Here your balance is encrypted you will have to preform re-encryption.

 1. Use the **balanceOf** function to check your account balance.
 2. Perform **re-encryption** to decrypt the ciphertext and view the balance in plaintext.